whiz-kid/biostar-central/README.md

 		# To check your settings use:
 		python3 -m biostar4.manage verify

+		# To initialize the databases run.
+		python3 -m biostar4.manage migrate

 		# Run the development server on port 8080.
 		python3 -m biostar4.manage runserver 8080